 In contrast to ICU nurses who work with patients for whom a diagnosis has been made, ER nurses must be comfortable with diagnosing and treating patients on-the-fly.
 As an ER nurse, you never know what you might see on your next shift.
 This makes the job exciting but is also an indication that it’s not for everyone.
 ER nurses work in a fast-paced environment where every patient and every shift is unique.

 Are you interested in Host Healthcare jobs?
 Travel nurses with experience working in an ER or ICU are in incredibly high demand at hospitals across the country.
 If you’re interested in putting your expertise in an ER or ICU to work for you, join our team at Host Healthcare.
-To learn more about travel nursing opportunities for ER and ICU nurses, contact Host Healthcare today.
+To learn more about ER travel nursing jobs or ICU travel nursing jobs , contact Host Healthcare today.

 - Woodruff, David W. Critical Care Nursing Made Incredibly Easy!
 Vol. Fourth edition, Wolters Kluwer Health, 2015.